microsoft/qsharp/katas/content/getting_started/index.md

 })

 kaˑ ta | kah-tuh
-_The japanese word for "form", a pattern of learning and practicing new skills, particularly martial arts._
+_The japanese word for "form", a pattern of learning and practicing new skills._

 <style>
 .transparent {